SashaCroatia/HardestMaze/README.md

 The repository includes the following files:

 ### 1. `algorithms.py`
-This file contains the implementations of the following AI search algorithms: depth-first search, breadth-first search.
+This file contains the implementations of the following AI search algorithms: depth-first search, breadth-first search (not used in project), uniform-cost search, greedy best search, and A* search.
 - Ensure your code is well-documented with comments explaining each algorithm.

 ### 2. `comparisons.py`